Barrhill, South Ayrshire

-Barrhill (Baurhill) is a village in South Ayrshire, Scotland with a population of approximately 400 in 2001.
+Barrhill (Baurhill) is a village in South Ayrshire, Scotland with a population of approximately 400 in 2001. and 250 in 2019.
+"Barrhill" is defined by the area covered by Barrhill Community Council.

-While the surrounding area is predominantly agricultural land, the main local employer is Barr Construction Ltd. Local amenities include a village store and a Public House, "The Trout Inn", formerly known as "The Commercial Hotel".
-On Main Street, in the centre of the village is Barrhill Bowling Club, affectionately known to locals as "The BBC".
+While the surrounding area is predominantly agricultural land, the main local employer is Barr Construction.
+On Main Street, at the beginning of the village is Barrhill Bowling Club, affectionately known to locals as "The BBC" in years gone by.